OA and National Budget Processes

 If gross catch is 24,000 tonnes and sustainable yield is 22,000 tonnes, physical depletion is 2,000 tonnes.

 Step 2: Estimate resource rent per tonne.
-Resource rent is the surplus remaining after deducting all costs of fishing from the gross value of catch[13].
-It can be estimated as:
+Resource rent is the surplus remaining after deducting all costs of fishing from the gross value of catch[16].
+It is estimated as:

 If gross value of landings is $28.8 million (24,000 tonnes at $1,200 per tonne average price), and total fishing costs are $18 million (including labour, fuel, vessel depreciation, normal return to capital), resource rent is $10.8 million.
 Resource rent per tonne is $10.8 million / 24,000 tonnes = $450 per tonne.